arnavsharma2711/mailer-api/README.md

    PORT=3000
    EMAIL_USER=your-email@gmail.com
    EMAIL_PASS=your-email-password
+   API_AUTH_TOKEN=your-secret-token
    ```
-4. Replace `your-email@gmail.com` and `your-email-password` with your Gmail credentials.
+4. Replace `your-email@gmail.com`, `your-email-password`, and `your-secret-token` with your Gmail credentials and a secret token for API authentication.

 ## Running the Application
 Start the server by running: